Fursan al-Joulan: Killing of founder in Venezuela

+Attempted reconstitution by Israel

 In May 2025, tribal sources from the Quneitra countryside area told Al-Akhbar that officers from the Israeli army contacted the remnants of Fursan al-Joulan in an attempt to reconstitute it under the name of the "Popular Protection Committees", whose mission will be to oppose any presence of the new Syrian government forces in the vicinity of the town, in preparation for redrawing contact lines on the ground.
+In conjunction, Eram News reported that Israel began to establish a military separation wall in southern Syria through a new military unit known as the "Eastern Division", which includes factions and elements of collaborators in the southern Syria.
+Local source in Daraa confirmed to Eram News that that Israel has begun contacting some figures from Fursan al-Joulan, which was active in the town of Jubata al-Khashab, in addition to figures from Hermon Regiment (formerly Omar Bin Al-Khattab Brigade) which controls the Beit Jinn area - both factions of whom Israel previously cooperated with during the era of the Assad's regime, and of which now Israel is trying to annex them into the "Eastern Division".

 According to Al-Manar, the Israeli army, tried to revive Fursan al-Joulan, starting from the village of Taranja in Quneitra, specifically a month after the fall of Assad regime, where it exercised an intelligence role accompanied by search campaigns for the village and stripping its people of the most basic weapons, including hunting rifles, which put the residents in a state of double anxiety as a result of the imposed security reality.
 Al-Manar's source pointed out that "the process of reviving the aforementioned brigade was not limited to opening channels between intermediaries of the new administration represented by the General Security and Israel, but some of its elements today were formerly members of it after the outbreak of events in Syria, and Israel has now worked to finance them after the fall of the regime, which indicates the creation of new lines of contact with the Syrian government, which will itself be part of the path of drawing it, as long as it undertakes to remove any danger from Israel's borders, and provide the requirements for the buffer zone".